saleheddinetouil/cCrawler/README.md

 # Dynamic Selenium Crawler Guide

+## [English]

-This guide will help you understand how to use the provided dynamic Selenium crawler to automate interactions with different websites.
-This tool uses configuration files in JSON format, making it highly flexible and adaptable.
+This guide will help you understand how to use the dynamic Selenium Crawler for automating website interactions.
+This tool leverages JSON configuration files, providing exceptional flexibility and adaptability for various web automation tasks.

-## Introduction
+### Introduction

-The crawler is designed to automate tasks on websites, such as filling forms, clicking buttons, and navigating through pages.
-It works by following a sequence of steps defined in a JSON configuration file.
-The main benefits are:
+The Dynamic Selenium Crawler is engineered to automate repetitive web tasks such as form filling, button clicking, and page navigation.
+It operates based on a sequence of actions defined within a JSON configuration file.
+The key advantages include:

-*   **Flexibility**: Easily adapt to different websites by changing the configuration file.
+*   **High Flexibility:** Easily adapt the crawler to different websites by simply modifying the `config.json` file.
+No code changes are usually needed.
-*   **Maintainability**: The code is structured, making it easier to understand and modify.
+*   **Maintainable Design:** The crawler is built with a modular and object-oriented architecture, making it easy to understand, extend, and maintain.
-*   **Efficiency**: Automates repetitive tasks.
+*   **Efficient Automation:** Automate repetitive and time-consuming web interactions, saving time and effort.
+*   **Robust Logging:** Features separate log files for crawler activity and errors, enhancing debugging and monitoring.

-## Getting Started
+### Getting Started

-### Prerequisites
+#### Prerequisites

-1.  **Python 3.7+:** Ensure you have Python installed on your system.
-Download it from [python.org](https://www.python.org/).
+1.  **Python 3.7+:** Ensure you have Python installed.
+Download from [python.org](https://www.python.org/).
-2.  **Libraries**: Install required libraries using pip:
+2.  **Libraries:** Install required Python libraries using pip:

     ```bash
     pip install -r requirements.txt
     ```
-    or
+    or, if you don't have `requirements.txt`:

     ```bash
     pip install selenium webdriver-manager
     ```

-### Files
+#### Files Description

-The following files are essential for running the crawler:

-*   **`crawler.py`**: The main Python script.
+*   **`crawler.py`**: The main Python script containing the crawler application code.
+*   **`crawler_app.py`**: The Python script for the GUI application.
-*   **`config.json`**: The JSON configuration file, defining website navigation steps.
+*   **`config.json`**:  A JSON file where you define the website interaction steps.
-*   **`cc.txt`**: Contains credit card data (you must provide this data).
+*   **`cc.txt`**:  A plain text file to store credit card data for testing purposes (sensitive data, handle with care).
-*   **`data.txt`**: Contains data (you can add your data)
-*   **`requirements.txt`**: Contains needed python packages
+*   **`requirements.txt`**: Lists Python packages required to run the crawler; used for easy installation.
+*   **`/results` folder**: This folder will be created upon execution to store crawler logs, error logs, valid CCs, and invalid CCs output files.

-## Configuration Files
+### Configuration Files

-### `config.json` Structure
+#### `config.json` Structure

-The `config.json` file is where you define the actions the crawler should take.
-It follows this structure:
+This JSON file dictates the crawler's actions.
+Here’s the basic structure:

 ```json
 {